alex-1900/vim-materia/README.md

     "colorscheme": "nord"
   },
   "parts": {
-    "nord_vim": {}
+    "nord_vim": {
+      "bold": 0,
+      "italic": 1
     }
   }
+}
 ```
-And then, you can change the json field `parts.nord_vim.disable` to enable/disable this theme.
+You can change the json field `parts.nord_vim.disable` to enable/disable this theme.

 # Mixed
 Some records are used to simplify your setup.